agude/agude.github.io/_books/echopraxia.md

 _Rorschach_ to Icarus, traps and studies the other characters in the book just like Brüks does to the animals he studies in Oregon.

 Loss is yet another theme.
-Brüks lost his wife to heaven; Keaton lost his wife in the same way, and his son Siri on the mission from {{ blindsight }}; and Sengupta lost her wife to the virus Brüks simulations failed to catch before it infected thousands.
+Brüks lost his wife to the virtual reality world of "heaven"; Keaton lost his wife in the same way, and his son Siri on the mission from {{ blindsight }}; and Sengupta lost her wife to the virus that Brüks's simulations failed to catch before it infected thousands.

 {{ this_book }} received mixed reviews from others compared to the universally rave reviews for {{ blindsight }}, primarily because people thought it was